Best Soundbars in 2021

 AmazonBasics is Amazon’s version of an in-store brand.
 Basically, they provide cheaper alternatives for their customers that they can sell direct.
 So, if you are looking for a soundbar speaker that isn’t going to cost you the earth, the AmazonBasics 2.1 Channel Bluetooth Sound Bar is a worthy consideration.

 The 31.5-inch soundbar has a built-in subwoofer, that gives it a solid full-range sound which is perfect for either music or TV.
 Plus, it has 4 speakers, which give it okay stereo separation.
 It’s a pretty simple soundbar and comes with a great little EQ selection system.
 You can choose from either Standard, News, or Movie.
 This is absolutely perfect for anyone who doesn’t understand more complicated audio systems and just wants something that’s easy to operate.
 The Bluetooth connectivity provides a range of 10 meters and connects to your smartphone or device.
+It has a wall-mount and remote control include, which is rare for a soundbar in this price range.
+This product isn’t going to win any awards for the best sound, but it’s a really solid wireless soundbar.

 4 full-range speakers